 We love digital patterns, and there has been a real increase in demand for the PDF sewing patterns over the last few years.
 These provide sewers with instant access to all sorts of patterns, some of which are only available this way

-Digital patterns are great but not everyone knows how to use the PDF sewing patterns as they can be downloaded in many different forms from Copyshop to A4 printer.
+Digital patterns are great but not everyone knows how to use the PDF sewing patterns as they can be downloaded in many different forms from A0, copyshop and A4 printer.

 Here are our top 10 tips for printing out, assembling and tracing your sewing pattern downloads: